The Guitars of Jimmy Page

 Martin D-28

 Page purchased a Martin D-28 sometime in 1970, and it became his main acoustic.
-This is a standard D-28 from the late 60s/early 70s, so there isn’t a whole lot to say about it in particular.
-Page did make one modification though, which was the addition of a Barcus-Berry Model 1355 Transducer so it could be more easily amplified.
+Page added a Barcus-Berry Model 1355 Transducer so the guitar could be more easily amplified.

 “Number Three” - 1969/1970 Les Paul Deluxe